Understanding Your Loan Estimate: How to Compare Lenders the Right Way

 A low interest rate can be appealing, but it often comes with trade-offs.
 Some lenders advertise lower rates while charging higher fees or requiring discount points that take years to break even.

-That’s why comparing the full Loan Estimate—not just the rate—is essential.
+Two loans can have the same rate but very different closing costs and very different long-term costs.
+That's why comparing the full Loan Estimate—not just the rate—is essential.

 Key Sections of a Loan Estimate You Should Compare